 The Nazis exterminated some six million Jews during during World War II, including an estimated 90 percent of all Jewish children in occupied Europe.

-The Nazis exterminated another million or more “undesirables”, including political prisoners, Soviet prisoners of war, minorities, and people with disabilities.
+The Nazis exterminated another million or more “undesirables”, including political prisoners, Soviet prisoners of war, minorities, and people with disabilities, and bi-racial children.

 For millions of Jews, the Holocaust ended at the death camps.
 Auschwitz was one of many death camps spread throughout Europe.